 LSA does not recommend or support remote proctoring services which hire outside individuals to watch the students take their exams online via webcams.
 Not only are these services quite expensive, they raise serious concerns around the invasion of personal privacy and undermine existing standards of trust.

 If you are accustomed to using this type of question for high-stakes exams, you may also want to think about a different type of assessment during disruptions, for example using a case study or a writing assignment.
 These may serve better, to allow students to demonstrate knowledge.

 How To Resources: How-to Information on Creating Canvas Quizzes

 Examples: Non-Roman Fonts, Drawings, Equations, Formulae, Graphs, etc.

 Students with smartphones or tablets can use scanner apps to create a digital copy of their work in PDF or JPG format.
 If your exam involves handwritten work, you can use either a Canvas Assignment or Quiz with a file-upload question type.
-Canvas most smoothly facilitates online submission and grading, including marking up submissions with the Speedgrader tool, but you can also use Google Drive or M+Box to collect such work, with considerations associated with each, outlined in the document More Info on Handwritten Work, linked below.

 Keep in mind, not all students will have access to smartphones or tablets.
 You should ask students to contact you so you can identify alternative ways they can demonstrate their learning or submit their work.
-Some possibilities are outlined in More Info on Handwritten Work, below.

 If your final assessment involves student performances, presentations, or oral recitations, and you have chosen to have students record and submit these (asynchronous) rather than present live (synchronous), we recommend enabling My Media in your Canvas course so students can use Kaltura Capture to record themselves.
 These recordings can be submitted via the Course Gallery or in a Canvas Assignment.